lilyl3/memoryGame/README.md

 5. Story Builder / Admin Service – allows educators or creators to add new stories dynamically; also a potential separate service in the future.

 ### Jenkins
+- Run Jenkins via Docker.
+See `Dockerfile`.
+You may need to set up by running `docker exec -it <container_id> bash' to get the password.
 - Automate unit tests by creating a webhook in GitHub. - Use ngrok to expose a public URL that maps to http://localhost:8080.